casgari/AC215_G4/README.md

 (2) Audio Transcription: This component and subdirectory found in 'src/pipeline-workflow/audio-transcription' transcribes the audio files to text files using the Whisper Jax model.

 (3a) Keyword Extraction: This component and subdirectory found in 'src/pipeline-workflow/model-deployment' deploys our trained key-word highlighting Distilbert model and conducts inference on the transcribed text.
-The model is downloaded from Weights & Biases with its trained parameter set.
+The model is downloaded from Weights & Biases with its trained parameter set, deployed to GCP, and then used for keyword extraction.

-(3b) Quiz Generation: This componet and subdirectory found in 'src/pipeline-workflow/quiz-generation' utilizes the transcribed text and forms an prompt to be inputted into the OpenAI GPT API.
+(3b) Quiz Generation: This componet and subdirectory found in 'src/pipeline-workflow/quiz-generation' utilizes the transcribed text and forms an prompt to be inputted into the OpenAI GPT API, generating a quiz based on the lecture material.

 **Addenda to Presentation (10/24)**